mvs-develop/dev.bitshares.works/docs/supports_dev/elastic_search_plugin.rst

 There are 2 main problems this plug-in tries to solve:

 - The amount of RAM needed to run a full node.
 Current options for this are basically store account history: yes/no, store some of the account history, track history for specific accounts, etc. Plugin allows to have all the account history data without the amount of RAM required in current implementation.
-- The number of github issues in regards to new api calls to lookup account history in different ways. ``elasticsearch-plugin`` will allow users to search account history querying directly into the database without the bitshares-core team creating and maintaining API calls for every case.
+- The number of github issues in regards to new api calls to lookup account history in different ways. ``elasticsearch-plugin`` will allow users to search account history querying directly into the database without the dna-core team creating and maintaining API calls for every case.

 Additionally we are after a secure way to store error free full account data.
 The huge amount of operations data involved in bitshares blockchain and the way it is serialized makes this a big challenge.